phoughton/pyiso20022/README.md

 ```

 ### Message types?
-Currently only supports PACS & PAIN messages as well as HEAD (header documents for the PACS).
+Currently supports PACS, PAIN and CAMT messages as well as HEAD (header documents for the PACS).

 ### Source of truth?